 Conlin v.
 Solarcraft, Inc. (2014): 4:14-cv-01852

-The firm represented Solarcraft, Inc., a company engaged in a dispute over the validity, enforceability and ownership of four patents.
+The firm represented Solarcraft, Inc., a company engaged in a dispute over the validity, enforceability, and ownership of four patents.
 During discovery, and before any depositions were taken, the firm strategically filed and won a motion for partial summary judgment resulting in a dismissal of all claims for invalidity and unenforceability.
-Shortly afterwards, the parties reached a confidential settlement.
+Shortly after, the parties reached a confidential settlement.